(All fields required)

 Ryan PH, Dihle M, Griffin S, Taylor R, Hilbert T, Adjei S, Lockey JE.
-Radiographic Changes Associated with Exposure to Erionite in Road Gravel in North Dakota.
-J Occup Environ Med.
+Erionite in road gravel associated with interstitial and pleural changes – an occupational hazard in the western United States.
+Journal of Occupational and Environmental Medicine.
 2011;53(8):893-899.

 Ryan PH, Bernstein D, Reponen T, Levin L, Grinshpun S, Villareal M, Lockey J, Hershey GK, Burkle J, LeMasters GK.
 Exposure to traffic related-particles and endotoxin during infancy is associated with wheezing at age three.
-Am J Respir Criti Care.
-2009;180:1068-1075
+American Journal Respiratory and Critical Care Medicine.
+2009;180:1068-1075.

 Appatova AS, Ryan PH, LeMasters GK, Grinshpun SA.
 Proximal Exposure of Public Schools and Students to Major Roadways: A Nationwide US Survey.
 Journal of Environmental Planning and Management.
 2008; 51(5):631-646.

 Ryan PH, LeMasters GK, Levin L, Burkle J, Biswas P, Hu S, Grinshpun S, Reponen T. A Land-Use Regression Model for Estimating Microenvironmental Diesel Exposure Given Multiple Addresses From Birth Through Childhood.
 Science of the Total Environment.
 2008;404:139-147.